 2. Identify and Articulate Your Motives

 Second to defining your goals and objectives is transparency.
 This step is critical—especially considering one in three projects fail due to poor stakeholder engagement, according to research conducted by the Project Management Institute.
 So, once your goals and objectives are established, communicate this information back to the team so no one is left in the dark.
 Everyone should understand the purpose of the change, how it can benefit them, and their responsibilities in ensuring the implementation is a success.
 Take time to illustrate exactly how the new platform will improve their day-to-day.
 By making it more personal, they’ll be more inclined to push through the learning curve.

 Don’t be afraid to address some of the knowledge management problems your organization faces right off the bat.
 Explain the productivity and monetary losses that happen when your customer success team can’t find the information they need to service customer requests, when your sales team takes too long to onboard new reps, and what happens when marketing notices a lack of consistent branding.
 Help them see the pain of not using the platform compared to the massive benefits the entire company will experience when the solution is fully implemented.

 3. Develop a Change Management Strategy

-We recommend providing updates on engagement metrics and other KPIs during department or company meetings.
+We recommend providing updates on engagement metrics and other knowledge sharing KPIs during department or company meetings.
 And don’t stop after your implementation—make sure to keep the platform top of mind post-launch by mentioning it frequently and reminding others of the benefits.
 These not-so-subtle hints will make the transition more comfortable for your employees and can have a huge impact on their overall engagement and success of the program.

 4. Identify and Recruit Internal Champions